buzzqw/TUS/OBSS/OBSSv2-eng.md

 By spending 1 of your Actions, you can make the mount perform 2 of these Actions: Move, Attack, Disengage.

 If the mount is intelligent, it might move and act as it prefers, regardless of the rider's instructions.
 It might flee from combat, charge to attack and devour a severely wounded enemy, or act in some other way against the rider's will.

+> Artax galloped through the Swamp of Sadness, and with each step his hooves sank deeper.
+(Michael Ende, Neverending Story)

+The horse knows the way home even when the rider has lost the path.
+(Ursula K. Le Guin, The Tombs of Atuan)
 ---

 # Hiding places and cover

+> Where there is much light, the shadow is deeper.
+(Johann Wolfgang von Goethe)

 The opponent doesn't always appear in front of us; often they might be hidden or even invisible.